 This post contains affiliate links.

-Albania is an underrated vacation destination.
+Theth, Albania is an underrated vacation destination.
 The people are kind, the cost of living is low, and they have some of the most beautiful hiking in the world!

 I knew Theth National Park looked nice from the picture I saw online, but our time in the Albanian Alps blew me away.
 No photos or blog posts can capture the serenity and quiet connection with nature that I felt among the jagged peaks.

 If you’re thinking of visiting this remote mountain town (and I strongly recommend that you do) use this guide to discover where to hike, what to budget, and everything you need to know before you go.

-Guesthouses in Theth
+Guesthouses in Theth, Albania

 How to Get to Theth By Bus and By Boat

-There is only only one road in and out of the town, and it leaves from Shkoder.
-We stayed in Shkoder for two nights to explore the lakeside town, but you can take a bus from Tirana to Shkoder (2 hours) and then hop on a minibus to Theth in the same day if you don’t want to stay overnight.
+There is only only one road in and out Theth and it leaves from Shkoder.
+We stayed in Shkoder for two nights to explore the lakeside town, but you can take a bus from Tirana to Shkoder (two hours) and then hop on a minibus to Theth in the same day if you don’t want to stay overnight.

-I opted for the minibus because I don’t like boats and get a little seasick, and also because walking from Valbona to Theth presents its own problems, namley: what to do with our giant bags?
+I opted for the minibus from Shkoder to Theth because I don’t like boats and get a little seasick, and also because walking from Valbona to Theth presents its own problems, namely: what to do with our giant bags?

 That’s honestly the luck of the draw.
 Our trip out was super slow with many stops and took us 4.5 hours.
 On the way back we did it in 2.5 hours.

 The last kilometers are on a poorly maintained dirt road (and curve along a cliffside) so this route is not for the faint of heart or a car that isn’t designed for the challenge.
 Instead, pay 10 euros per person and grab a ride in the jeeps and minibuses who drive from Shkoder to Theth and from Theth to Shkoder every day.

 View of the valley on our drive into Theth National Park

 104 euros for 3 nights in a private room with breakfast

-Food: Lunch at the guest house was 6 euros per person and dinners were 7 euros per person.
+Lunch at the guest house was 6 euros per person and dinners were 7 euros per person.
 A packed sandwich for a hike was 3 euros per person and we had a few beers and glasses of wine for 1.5 euros each as well.
 In total, this cost 75 euros for two people.

-Snacks: We got coffee and fries at a cafe at the Blue Eye of Theth, and more coffee and pastries on the hike to Valbona peak.
+We got coffee and fries at a cafe at the Blue Eye of Theth, and more coffee and pastries on the hike to Valbona peak.
 The total for all this was 16 euros.

-Transport: The minibus from Shkoder to Theth is 10 euros per person.
+The minibus from Shkoder to Theth is 10 euros per person.
 We paid 40 euros for two round trips.

 Important to note: Bring cash!
 I didn’t specifically search for an ATM in Theth during our stay but I would be very surprised if there is one.